nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all contacts.
+   * `querystudents` : Lists all students that are stored in CogniCare.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `patient n/Jerome Chua p/98765432 e/jerome@example.com a/depressed` : Adds a contact named `Jerome Chua` to the Address Book who is tagged with having depression.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 903` : Deletes the contact that has the id 903 (This is different from the natural ordering of the list).

    * `clear` : Deletes all contacts.